sampsyo/cs6120/content/blog/2020-12-18-db-compiler/index.md

 ### Setup

-I'm running this on a Macbook Pro, Late 2013 with an i7-4750 HQ and 8GB of RAM.
-This is running Ubuntu 20.04 under the Windows Linux Subystem.
+I'm running this on a MacBook Pro, Late 2013 with an i7-4750 HQ and 8GB of RAM.
+This is running Ubuntu 20.04 under the Windows Linux Subystem 2.

 For both systems, I took total running times on the client.
-This means it includes time to print the result rows but I redirected stdout to /dev/null.
+This means it includes time to print the result rows but I redirected stdout to `/dev/null`.
 While this does include time to execute query planning for Postgres, Postgres reports that it takes less than a millisecond for these on all queries so I've omitted values beyond the decimal place to account for the loss of accuracy.

 ### Results